-Take a stroll along the dyke, and you'll notice a wide variety of birds; a few dozen crows, one or two seagulls, and lots and lots of eagles.
+Take a stroll along the dyke, and you'll notice a wide variety of birds; crows, seagulls, and wintering bald eyeing down their next meal .
 Efforts are made by volunteers to shovel the snow on the ramp to access the dyke.
 Come wearing your winter gear and be sure to remember your camera!

 Nestled along the dyke in one of the most picturesque locations along the Squamish River is the Eagle Run Viewing Shelter.
 The shelter includes interactive information boards, covered spaces to hide from the elements, park benches, and even viewing binoculars on Saturdays.
-Volunteer interpreters from the Eagle Watch program will be at the Eagle Run Viewing Shelter every weekend on Saturdays and Sundays from 10 am - 3 pm to help educate interested guests about our famous Brackendale Eagles.
+Volunteer interpreters from the Eagle Watch program will be at the Eagle Run Viewing Shelter on Saturdays and Sundays from 10 am - 3 pm between November 10 and early January 2019 as well as through Christmas Week to help educate interested guests about our famous Brackendale Eagles.

 A home for many spawning salmon, it's no surprise that hundreds of bald eagles can be spotted here year after year.
-The mellow forested trails surrounding the channels make for a perfect location for photographers and nature enthusiasts to walk among the many hundreds of birds of prey who call Squamish home each winter.
+The mellow forested trails skirting the Mamquam River make for a perfect location for photographers and nature enthusiasts to walk among the birds of prey who call Squamish home each winter.

 Nowhere is the eagle population more amazing than seen from a raft, floating down the Cheakamus River.
 Eagle watching float tours run through to February and are suitable for people of all ages and abilities, it’s a great way to get up close with one of the world’s most magnificent birds of prey.